AOEpeople/docker-pact-provider-verifier/README.md

 `PACT_BROKER_USERNAME`
 `PACT_BROKER_PASSWORD`

-If you want to publish results back to broker your gradle build should contain 'version' setting:
+If you want to publish results back to broker your gradle build should contain the 'VERSION_NUMBER' environment variable:
 `VERSION_NUMBER` (default: "0.7.local")